carresl/nasdaq_predictions/README.md

 # Selecting Stocks from the Nasdaq 100 using Machine Learning

 ## Overview

-In this project I aim to select stocks based on expected risk-adjusted returns.
-The goal is to select stocks from the Nasdaq 100 (QQQ) which are expected to have
+In this project, I aim to outperform the Nasdaq 100 (QQQ) by selecting stocks from the index which have the most favorable risk-adjusted returns.

-The Google Colab notebook contains several parameters which were tuned over many simulations but can still be adjusted for future testing.

 ## Methodology